BlezzDev/vJade/README.md

                 // As the first argument to refer to the screen and
                 // as the second argument to create an identifier for it.
-                .addScreen(ScreenGame::new, "debug")
+                .addScreen(GameScreen::new, "game")

-                // You can omit the identifier, as it will be created automatically with the class name.
+                // You can omit the identifier,
+                // as it will be created automatically with the class name.
-                .addScreen(ScreenMenu::new)

-                .setMainScreen("debug");
+                .addScreen(GameScreen::new)

+                .setMainScreen("game");

         game.launch();
     }